 If your surgeon had to remove some of the tissues of your arm or leg (your limb), reconstructive surgery will help you use your arm or leg again.
 Most people (9 out of 10) will be able to function properly after this surgery.

 2. Amputation surgery

-Sometimes it is not safe to cut out the tumor in your limb.
+Sometimes it is not safe nor possible to cut out the tumor in your limb.
 This might be because the tumor has affected important nerves or blood vessels in your limb.
 If this happens, your surgeon may suggest an amputation.
 An amputation means that the limb will be removed.
 This is not often necessary (about 1 in 20 people with sarcoma).

 If you need an amputation, you will usually get a prosthesis to replace your arm or leg.
 Your team will also refer you to a rehabilitation center.
-This is so that you can regain your strength and learn how to adapt to your new prosthesis.
+This is so that you can regain your strength and learn how to resume a more or less normal life with your prosthesis.